Mongala

 Mongala is one of the 21 provinces of the Democratic Republic of the Congo created in the 2015 repartitioning.
 Mongala, Équateur, Nord-Ubangi, Sud-Ubangi, and Tshuapa provinces are the result of the dismemberment of the former Équateur province.
 Mongala was formed from the Mongala District whose town of Lisala was elevated to capital city of the new province.

+Administration

+The province is divided in to three territories and one independently administered city.